TURX/CB-SAT-Auto-Registration/README.md

 - Check if any registration date is available
 - Auto select a date
 - Select a country from the dropdown menu
-- Notify for a test center with condition
+- Search for a better test center with certain address
 - Select a test center and go to the payment page
 - Check if any seat is available in the region you selected
 - Skip uploading of new photo